Leading by Example

 Slowly and with the help of those around her, Della began to build confidence.
 She took on a big sister role for other residents living in her program by encouraging them and pushing them to do better.
 She’s now a self-proclaimed people person.

 And now she’s using her people skills to help others.

 With help from her counselors, Della began to explore different career opportunities.
 She finally found her passion in the medical field while taking classes at Allied Health.
 “I loved working with the patients,” says Della.

->

-> In the fall of 2016, Della completed her Certified Nurse’s Assistant license and is currently applying for jobs in the medical field.
+In the fall of 2016, Della completed her Certified Nurse’s Assistant license, thanks to funding from the Wyanoke Children's Support Fund.
+Della is currently applying for jobs in the medical field.
 She will continue taking classes so she can pursue additional certifications, including phlebotomy.

->

-> “Every time I’ve needed Center For Family Services, even if it was just someone to talk to or to get advice on my future, they’ve helped me.
+“Every time I’ve needed Center For Family Services, even if it was just someone to talk to or to get advice on my future, they’ve helped me.
 The staff has become like family to me and continue to push me to do better,” says Della.
 “Center For Family Services helped me build my future.”